ADJr01/WebSnap/README.md

 # WebSnap 🌐✨

 Welcome to **WebSnap**, the revolutionary snapping system for the web! 🚀 This project aims to bring efficiency and elegance to DOM management, leveraging an event-based signaling system for real-time updates and inter-component communication.
+<span style="color: red;">This project is still under heavy development and is an experimental project.</span>
+**This project is still under heavy development and is an experimental project.**

 ## What is WebSnap? 🤔